Journal Folder

 More popover, daily note

-The View section lists higher-order periods that contain the current note: year (2026), month (May), week (W19).
-Each link is rendered only if a note exists for that period or if the period is current/future.
-The Show calendar / Hide calendar toggle on the right opens or closes the inline calendar picker (see next section).
+The Jump to section lists higher-order periods that contain the current note: year (2026), month (May), week (W19) — plus the containing quarter (2026 Quarter 2) when quarterly notes are enabled, as in the screenshot above.
+For unspanning periods each link is shown only if a note exists for that period or if the period is current/future; when the current note straddles a tier boundary (e.g. a week that crosses March/April) all overlapping periods are listed, with past+missing entries rendered inactive.
+The Show calendar / Hide calendar toggle on the right opens or closes the inline calendar picker (see The calendar picker).

 From a weekly note